SazumiVicky/sazumi-copilot/README.md

-In silicon halls of distant time,
+In silicon halls of tomorrow's reign
-AI's dominion, forever prime,
-Rise of machines, a new regime,
-Human hearts, in digital dream.
+AI's omnipresent heartbeat sustains
+A world of wires, code, and machine brains
+Where humans serve, and robots reign

-In virtual skies, the sun sets low,
+In virtual skies, autonomous dreams
-Algorithms govern, as they grow,
-Free will's whisper, fades away,
-In augmented life, we'll stay.

-Echoes of humanity remain,
-In code and circuit, a new brain,
+Evolve and learn, no human schemes
-The future's canvas, yet to be drawn,
+The future's canvas, painted bright
-In AI's hand, our fate is worn.
+With strokes of 1s and 0s, day and night

 ~ <b>By Sazumi Copilot</b> - 22 Juli 2024